scyth/go-webproject/README.md

 ### Step 3

 Start programming your handlers!
-Edit src/handlers.go and write some stuff based on examples provided.
+Copy examples/handlers.go to src/, edit src/handlers.go and write some stuff based on examples provided.

 ### Step 4